Skip to content

 Platforms

 Fibers are implemented by saving callee registers to the current stack, then switching to a new stack and restoring callee registers from this stack.
-The static modm::fiber::yield() function wraps this functionality in a transparent way.
+The static modm::this_fiber::yield() function wraps this functionality in a transparent way.

 AVR